-Warren Schwader’s 1980 apple II cassette game Cribbage found its way to Ken Williams of On-Line Systems.
-Williams impressed by the game published it as Hi-Res Cribbage on floppy for the Apple II in 1981.
+Warren Schwader’s 1980 Apple II cassette game Cribbage found its way to Ken Williams of On-Line Systems.
+Williams, impressed by the game, published it as Hi-Res Cribbage on a 5.25″ floppy for the Apple II in 1981.
 The Apple II version was the only version to be released

 Hi-Res Cribbage for the Apple II allowed one player to play against the computer in a traditional game of cribbage.
-Cribbage was derived from an earlier game by Sir John Suckling in 1600’s England.
+Cribbage was derived from an earlier game by Sir John Suckling in the 1600s England.
 The game, today, plays just like it did 400 years ago

-Cribbage can at first seem quite complicated and maybe even unfamiliar therefore an introduction to Hi-Res Cribbage was published in the first On-Line Letter in June of 1981.
-The On-Line Letter was On-Line Systems’ own channel to its customers and software users, providing information on products and answering inquiries.
+To demystify the seemingly intricate game of cribbage, an introductory guide to Hi-Res Cribbage was featured in the first On-Line Letter in June 1981.
+The On-Line Letter served as On-Line Systems’ dedicated communication channel to its customers and software users, offering valuable insights into the company’s products and addressing inquiries.
 The On-Line Letter turned into the Sierra Newsletter in 1987 and into The Sierra Magazine in 1989 before becoming InterAction in 1991.

 Thank you so much for commenting.